Air Quality Alerts: How to Stay Healthy and Safe

 - Adjust outdoor activities to be less strenuous – like walking instead of running.

-It’s expected that the air will improve in the coming days; but it’s important to monitor the air quality conditions – especially if you or your family have health issues.
+It’s important to monitor the air quality conditions, especially if you or your family have health issues.
 The Air Quality Index AirNow allows you to get air quality data about where you live.
 The National Weather Service is also a good resource to monitor any air quality alerts in your area.

 James D. Grant, M.D., is senior vice president and chief medical officer at Blue Cross Blue Shield of Michigan.